PEL moduli spaces without $\mathbb C$-valued points: Introduction

-for every $\q$-rational linear representation $\rho:G\rightarrow\GL(V/\q)$, where we tacitly assume that $K$ is a neat compact open subgroup.
-In rare cases these yield so-called ``moduli interpretations'', more specifically if there exists an injective map $\rho:G\rightarrow\GSp_{2g}$ with $\rho(X)\subset\gh_g$, then $_KM(G,X)$ is a moduli space of $g$-dimensional abelian varieties with additional structure, i.e. equipped with additional Hodge cycles (on suitable powers).
-This result is not only theoretically significant, but it also has an enormous practical meaning, because it is this particular class of Shimura varietes of Hodge type which are, at least in principle, amenable to the methods of arithmetic algebraic geometry.
+is a quasi-projective complex algebraic variety, where $\Gamma_g$ is a bunch of discrete subgroups lying in the connected component $G^{ad}(\r)^+$ of the neutral element in the Lie-group of $\r$-valued points on the adjoint group $G^{ad}$.
+Well-known mild conditions on $K$ may guarantee that each $\Gamma_g$ is torsion-free, so that \eqref{bekanntV} is smooth, and in the special case of an anisotropic $\q$-group $G^{ad}$ each $\Gamma_g$ even turns out to be cocompact, so that \eqref{bekanntV} is projective.
+Moreover, one knows, that there exists a canonical variation $\sy_{Hodge}(\rho)$ of pure Hodge structures over $_KM(G,X)$ for every $\q$-rational linear representation $\rho:G\rightarrow\GL(V/\q)$.
+In some cases these yield so-called ``moduli interpretations'', more specifically if there exists an injective map $\rho:G\rightarrow\GSp(2g)$ with $\rho(X)\subset\gh_g^\pm$, then $_KM(G,X)$ is a moduli space of $g$-dimensional abelian varieties with additional structure, i.e. equipped with additional Hodge cycles (on suitable powers).
+This result is not only theoretically significant, but it also has a practical meaning, because it is this particular class of Shimura varietes of Hodge type which are, at least in principle, amenable to the methods of arithmetic algebraic geometry.
 For instance, it is this way that Milne has reobtained Deligne's canonical models over the reflex field $E\subset\c$ in \cite{milne2}.
 Outside this class of Shimura varieties these methods fail, but the work of many people (e.g. \cite{kazhdan}, \cite{borovoi}) has culminated in more general results.
 Canonical models are finally shown to exist unconditionally in \cite{milne3}.
-However, the proof uses a very amazing reduction to the $\GL(2)$-cases, and again these are treated by means of abelian varieties whose endomorphism rings have a suitable structure.\\ Fix a rational prime $p$ and write $\O_{E_\gp}$ for the complete valuation rings corresponding to prime divisors $\gp|p$.
-The Shimura variety \eqref{bekanntV} is expected to possess a certain smooth integral $\O_{E_\gp}$-model $_K\M$, provided that $K$ can be written as $K^p\times K_p$, where $K^p$ is a compact open subgroup of $G(\a^{\infty,p})$, and $K_p$ is a hyperspecial subgroup of $G(\q_p)$.
-Apart from being canonical in the sense of Milne-Vasiu one wants this model to satisfy a number of other nice properties, for example every $\q_p$-rational representation $\rho:G\times\q_p\rightarrow\GL(V/\q_p)$ should determine a $F$-isocrystal $\sy_{Cris}(\rho)$ over the reduction $_K\M\times_{\O_{E_\gp}}\O_E/\gp=:_K\Mbar$, and a variant should exist for the category of Hodge-$F$-isocrystals over the $p$-adic completion of $_K\hat\M$ of $_K\M$.
-In either case $K_p$-invariant lattices in $V$ should determine interesting lattices in $\sy_{Cris}(\rho)$.
-For Shimura varieties of Hodge type see \cite{kisin} and the references therein.
-Even without any of the above additional requirements the existence of these models is highly conjectural, in fact the following weakening is already interesting: From now on we fix an embedding $W(\fc)\hookrightarrow\c$, we fix the hyperspecial subgroup $K_p$, and we write $\T$ for the set of compact open subgroups $K^p\subset G(\a^{\infty,p})$ such that $K^p\times K_p$ is neat.
-Write $X'$ for one of the connected components of $X$, and let us say that a discrete and cocompact subgroup $\tilde\Delta\subset G^{ad}(\r)^\circ\times G(\a^{\infty,p})$ is a lattice of good reduction if there exists a family of smooth and projective $W(\fc)$-schemes $\{_{K^p}\M\}_{K^p\in\T}$ together with biholomorphic bijections
+However, the proof uses a very amazing reduction to the $\GL(2)$-cases, and again these are treated by means of abelian varieties whose endomorphism rings have a suitable structure.\\ However, it is also very desireable to control the integrality properties of the Shimura variety \eqref{bekanntV}.
+So let us fix an odd rational prime $p$ and write $\O_{E_\gp}$ for the complete valuation rings corresponding to prime divisors $\gp|p$.
+If $G$ is anisotropic Langlands conjectured the existence of a projective and smooth $\O_{E_\gp}$-model $_K\M_\gp$, provided only that the group $K$ can be written as $K^p\times K_p$, where $K_p$ is a hyperspecial subgroup of $G(\q_p)$, and $K^p$ is a sufficiently small compact open subgroup of $G(\a^{\infty,p})$, where $\a^{\infty,p}=\q\otimes\prod_{\ell\neq p}\z_\ell$.
+He also points out the necessity of characterizing $_K\M_\gp$ (be it projective or quasi-projective), which would make the model more canonical, so that the conjecture remains meaningful in the isotropic case too \cite[p.411, l.17-19]{langlands}.
+Such a characterization was suggested by Milne, however his early attempt (in \cite[Definition(2.5)]{milne4}) had to be modified (cf. \cite{vasiu2} and \cite[Definition(3.3)]{moonen}).
+Finally, integral canonical models were shown to exist for Shimura varieties of abelian type, see \cite{kisin1}, \cite{kisin} and the references therein.